 In Malaysia, foreigners are welcome to live in the country even if they are not Muslims.
 However, Malaysians expect visitors to act respectfully in regards to the social values that exist here.

-Unfortunately, it appears that his premonition has come to pass along with many others.
+Unfortunately, his premonition about the land down under has come to pass.
 Over the years, the Malaysian government and Lee Kwan Yew have certainly not seen eye to eye on some national issues.
 However, it is no small relief that the local authorities here will not tolerate visitors trying to turn Malaysia into a trailer park.

 Unfortunately, the seedy nature of locations such as Bangkok, Phuket and Bali is very attractive to this sort of tourist.
 I wish the local governments in those otherwise very appealing locations would also begin to assimilate the more respectable social values of their neighbors.